diesieben07/redmine4_amazon_s3/README.md

 ## Attributions and license

-This project is a fork of https://github.com/x3ro/redmine_amazon_s3 which, in turn, was forked from the [ka8725/redmine_s3](https://github.com/ka8725/redmine_s3) which, in turn, was forked from the [original gem](http://github.com/tigrish/redmine_s3).
+This project is a fork of https://github.com/jhovad/redmine4_amazon_s3, which is a fork of https://github.com/x3ro/redmine_amazon_s3, which is a fork of https://github.com/ka8725/redmine_s3, which is a fork of http://github.com/tigrish/redmine_s3.

+The forks must continue.

 See the `LICENSE` file.